 DHS/FEMA is required to ensure all activities and programs that are funded by the agency comply with federal Environmental Planning and Historic Preservation (EHP) regulations.
 Subrecipients proposing projects or activities (including, but not limited to, training, exercises, the installation of equipment, and construction or renovation projects) which have the potential to impact the environment or a historic structure must participate in the EHP review process.
-EHP Screening Memos must include detailed project information and explain the goals and objectives of the proposed project, and include supporting documentation.
+EHP Screening Memos must include detailed project information, explain the goals and objectives of the proposed project, and include supporting documentation.

-DHS/FEMA may also require the Subrecipient provide a confidential California Historical Resources Information System (CHRIS) report in addition to the EHP Screening Form.
+DHS/FEMA may also require the Subrecipient to provide a confidential California Historical Resources Information System (CHRIS) report in addition to the EHP Screening Form.
 Determination on the necessity of a CHRIS report is based upon information disclosed on the EHP Screening Form.

-Your Program Representative will provide you with additional instructions should this report be required.
+additional instructions should this report be required.
 EHP requests should be submitted to Cal OES as early as possible.
 All projects/activities triggering EHP must receive DHS/FEMA written approval prior to commencement of the funded activity.
+Updated information may be referenced in the FEMA GPD EHP Policy Guidance.